 Peaceful to Mildly Aggressive Peacock that mixes well with other Peacocks other than Jacobfreibergi types of a similar color, Haplochromis, milder Mbuna, and milder Lake Victorians in single male tanks.
 Do not mix different Aulonocara females in the same tank.
 (See Compatibility Chart)

 Best kept in single males in all male tanks, may work in groups of three or more males, though some secondary males may not achieve full color.
 55-gallon or larger tank recommended.
+It is hard to beat the color of an all-male African Cichlid Tank.

-Best mix of sex for breeding is one male with five or six females.
+The best mix of sex for breeding is one male with five or six females.
 20-Gallon or larger tank recommended.

 Please note: No sex is guaranteed on sex uncertain fish.
 Watch for groups with guaranteed males and females for certain sexed fish in a group.
 Broods are about 50/50.